 The plans would have a significant impact on the heritage of this relatively small site.
 Introducing a series of large structures to the Grade II registered park would fundamentally change its character.
 The proposals would also have a detrimental impact on the significance of the Grade II* listed Buxton Memorial by encroaching on its setting and diminishing its prominence.

-We believe the proposals represent serious, but less than substantial, harm to the historic environment.
-However, less than substantial harm does not mean that the harm is acceptable if the public benefits are insufficient.
-Ultimately, it is for Westminster City Council to weigh the harm identified by us and other organisations, against the public benefits of the proposals as part of the decision making process.
+We believe the proposals represent harm to the historic environment, but less than substantial harm.
+This does not mean that the harm is acceptable if the public benefits are insufficient.